ga4gh-rnaseq/schema/rnaget.md

 All API invocations are made to a configurable HTTPS endpoint, receive URL-encoded query string parameters, and return JSON output.
 Successful requests result with HTTP status code 200 and have UTF8-encoded JSON in the response body.
 The server may provide responses with chunked transfer encoding.
 The client and server may mutually negotiate HTTP/2 upgrade using the standard mechanism.

 Data providers SHOULD verify user identity and credentials.
-It is recommended that implementions of this standard also implement and follow the GA4GH [Authentication and Authorization Infrastructure (AAI) standard] (https://docs.google.com/document/d/1zzsuNtbNY7agPRjfTe6gbWJ3BU6eX19JjWRKvkFg1ow/edit#heading=h.pnom2c7wov36).
+It is recommended that implementions of this standard also implement and follow the GA4GH [Authentication and Authorization Infrastructure (AAI) standard] (https://docs.google.com/document/d/1zzsuNtbNY7agPRjfTe6gbWJ3BU6eX19JjWRKvkFg1ow).

+The GA4GH promotes secure, federated and ethical approaches to data sharing.
+For a discussion of the nature of RNA expression data, the importance of sharing expression data and some of the privacy considerations to be aware of please refer to the [Ethics Toolkit for Sharing Gene Expression Data from RNA Sequencing] (https://docs.google.com/document/d/1QeiYFkJDE81Bdl88LEYH0R6fQ-BgOQiKz0-dqaZqeWE).

 # Errors